-In the event the YMCA Branch or YMCA programs have an altered schedule due to snow or other inclement weather, the following methods will be used to communicate with members and program participants.
+In the event the YMCA Branch or YMCA programs have an altered schedule due to snow or other inclement weather, the following methods are used to communicate with members and program participants.

-- ProCare messages are sent to e-mail address on file and through text messages (notifications must be turned on). - Facebook - Updates posted on the YMCA of Delaware's website, www.ymcade.orq.
+- ProCare messages sent to e-mail address on file and through text messages (notifications must be turned on). - Facebook - Updates posted on the YMCA of Delaware's website, www.ymcade.orq.

 The YMCA will only broadcast closures or delays, and we try to do so in a timely manner.
-Please be aware, some weather conditions occasionally require us to make decisions with our school district partners and therefore are very close to an actual opening or closing time.
-For specific information regarding Early Childhood Education Centers, off-site BASE programming and other Youth Development programs, please visit Sign Up for a YMCA Program at the Y | YMCA of Delaware (ymcade.org)
+Please be aware, some weather conditions occasionally require us to make decisions very close to an actual opening or closing time.